Why Shoot the Teacher?: Production notes

 Why Shoot the Teacher? was filmed on location at Hanna, Alberta.
 The film was produced with the assistance of the Canadian Film Development Corporation.

+It was one of several Canadian films starring Samantha Eggar.

 Reception

-James DeFelice won a 1978 Canadian Film Award for the film's adapted screenplay.
+James DeFelice won the Canadian Film Award for Best Adapted Screenplay at the 28th Canadian Film Awards.
 The film also won the Golden Reel Award for attaining higher box-office gross revenues of that year than any other Canadian film with a gross of $1.8 million.

 It was later screened at the 1984 Festival of Festivals as part of Front & Centre, a special retrospective program of artistically and culturally significant films from throughout the history of Canadian cinema.